 Deleting user accounts is not allowed even for superadmins, to track usage statistics per user, metric retention, and accidental account loss.
 Instead, admins can inactivate user accounts to keep users from logging in.
 Click the trash icon in the Controls panel.
 A dialog asking confirmation appears, and you can inactivate the user by clicking the OKAY button.

-To re-activate users, go to Users - Inactive tab, and edit the target user to turn on “Active user?” field.
+To re-activate users, go to Users - Inactive tab, and select the status of

 Please note that inactivating the user changes all of credentials to be inactive, but reactivating the user does not reactivate the inactivated credentials, since the user account can have multiple keypairs, which brings it hard to decide which credential should be reactivated.